Right now, as we speak, you don't need to watch it.

 At least not in Wisconsin.

-Snerdley, tell me, how many people at you really think ever thought Cruz would be up double digits in Wisconsin at any point?
+Snerdley, tell me, how many people do you really think ever thought Cruz would be up double digits in Wisconsin at any point?

-Yesterday, last week, a month ago, because there was started it.
+Yesterday, last week, a month ago, because there was it started.

 That's right.

-That's what that's when the the the Trump began to lose the double-digit lead in Wisconsin last predating all of this stuff that's happened this week.
+That's when the Trump began to lose the double-digit lead in Wisconsin last, predating all of this stuff that's happened this week.

-Uh, given the liberal makeup, even though there's a Republican governor there and and Paul Ryan is there, but you know, it's establishment.
+Wisconsin, especially, given the liberal makeup, even though there's a Republican governor there and Paul Ryan is there, but it's establishment.

-I mean, they'd be lining up behind him now, but that's not because they wanted to get nomination.
+I mean, they be lining up behind him now, but that's not because they want him to get nomination.

 We'll be back with it after this.